Full Sail

 In other words, great design emerges from great strategy; multifaceted designers will know how to create a beautiful campaign and be able to explain to executives why it will work.

 Post-graduation, many Media Design MFA grads have earned new jobs, promotion opportunities, and teaching positions in design-related fields.
-For example, grad Jon Vernon is an art director at AT&T, while grads Kyla Glucky and Meredith Barber used their skills to open an advocacy marketing agency.
+For example, grad Jon Vernon is an Art Director at AT&T, Sheroma Hodge serves as a Content Marketing Lead and Brand Strategist at Ottimate, a fintech company, and grads Kyla Glucky and Meredith Barber used their skills to open an advocacy marketing agency.

 Here are some of the traits and skills you need to bring to the table – or in this case, the online classroom – to succeed in the Media Design MFA program:

-Be Ready For: Students can expect to spend 35-40 hours per week on coursework, which includes reading assignments, research papers, design projects, and discussion posts.
-You’ll be busy, which is why it’s crucial to already have design and software experience before enrolling.
+Be Ready For: Students can expect to spend 35-40 hours per week on coursework, which includes design projects, reading assignments, discussion posts, and research papers.
+You’ll be busy, which is why it’s crucial to already have some design and software experience before enrolling.

-Great Media Design MFA students have innovative approaches to design; they’re critical thinkers and self-starters; and they have a good handle on time management, which is one of the most important skills to master while at Full Sail.
+Great Media Design MFA students are also critical thinkers and self-starters; and they have a good handle on managing their time, which is one of the most important skills to master while at Full Sail.
 The university’s accelerated track means you’re getting a master’s degree in one year instead of the typical two.
-It’s a huge benefit – you get a head start in the industry and you can get your master’s while working full-time – but it definitely requires commitment and organization.
+It’s a huge benefit – you get a head start in the industry and you can get your master’s while working full time – but it definitely requires commitment and organization.

 More questions?
 Check out the Media Design MFA degree page or call an Admissions Representative at 800.226.7625.